Decoupling the short- and long-term behavior of stochastic volatility: Models of stochastic volatility that decouple short- and long-term behavior

 \subsubsection{The Cauchy process}

-A flexible \mikko{Gaussian} process that decouples the \mikko{short- and long-term behavior can be obtained by using the \emph{Cauchy class} of autocorrelation functions \citep{GS04}.} \mikko{The resulting \emph{Cauchy process} is a centered, stationary Gaussian process $G = (G_t)_{t\in \R}$ with autocorrelation function}
+A flexible Gaussian process that decouples the short- and long-term behavior can be obtained by using the \emph{Cauchy class} of autocorrelation functions \citep{GS04}.
+The resulting \emph{Cauchy process} is a centered, stationary Gaussian process $G = (G_t)_{t\in \R}$ with autocorrelation function

 where $\alpha \in \left(-\frac{1}{2},\frac{1}{2}\right)$ and $\beta > 0$.
-In particular, \mikko{the process $G$ satisfies} \eqref{eq:assA} and \eqref{eq:assB}.
+In particular, the process $G$ satisfies \eqref{eq:assA} and \eqref{eq:assB}.

-\mikko{However, the limitation of this process, from \mikk{a} modeling point of view, is its} inherent Gaussianity. \mikko{Yet it is possible to go beyond Gaussianity by volatility modulation, that is, by specifying a process} \mikko{using the Cauchy process $G$ and some additional process $v = (v_t)_{t\in \R}$ that models} the volatility of volatility.
-Under suitable assumptions, $X$ will \mikko{inherit} the roughness properties of $G$, \mikko{see, e.g.,} \citet[Example $3$]{BNCP09}. \mikko{It is worth stressing that since $G$ is typically a non-semimartingale --- and with parameter values relevant to rough volatility modeling it indeed is --- the stochastic integral in \eqref{eq:volCauchy} cannot be defined as an \emph{It\^o integral}, but \emph{pathwise Young integration}} \citep{DN11} \mikko{needs to be used, which requires some additional assumptions on the roughness of $v$.
-In the case where the Cauchy process $G$ is rough, these assumptions become rather restrictive, unfortunately --- for example, $v$ cannot be a semimartingale (with non-zero quadratic variation).}
+However, the \mikkolll{main} limitation of this process, from a modeling point of view, is its inherent Gaussianity.
+Yet it is possible to go beyond Gaussianity by volatility modulation, that is, by specifying a process

+using the Cauchy process $G$ and some additional process $v = (v_t)_{t\in \R}$ that models the volatility of volatility.
+Under suitable assumptions, $X$ will inherit the roughness properties of $G$, see, e.g., \citet[Example $3$]{BNCP09}.
+It is worth stressing that since $G$ is typically a non-semimartingale --- and with parameter values relevant to rough volatility modeling it indeed is --- the stochastic integral in \eqref{eq:volCauchy} cannot be defined as an \emph{It\^o integral}, but \emph{pathwise Young integration} \citep{DN11} needs to be used, which requires some additional assumptions on the roughness of $v$.
+In the case where the Cauchy process $G$ is rough, these assumptions become rather restrictive, unfortunately --- for example, $v$ cannot be a semimartingale (with non-zero quadratic variation).

-In sum, the Cauchy class provides a convenient \mikkol{model that} decoupl\mikkol{es} roughness and memory properties. \mikkol{Since the Cauchy class is characterized by a closed-form ACF, it is very easy to work with.
+In sum, the Cauchy class provides a convenient model that decouples roughness and memory properties.
+Since the Cauchy class is characterized by a closed-form ACF, it is very easy to work with.
 Moreover, as we will see in the forecasting experiment below, volatility forecasts derived using a Cauchy class model perform rather well.
-However, this class of models is not easy to extend beyond Gaussianity, which limits its applicability as a model of log volatility, in view of the results in Section \ref{sec:gauss}.
-Next, we propose a different modeling framework, where non-Gaussianity is easy to attain.}
+However, this class of models is not easy to extend beyond Gaussianity, which limits its applicability as a model of log volatility.
+Next, we propose a different modeling framework, \mikkolll{which easily accommodates non-Gaussianity.}